textpattern/textpattern.github.io/administration/languages-panel.md

 ## Site language

 The primary language that the website will be targeted at.
 You can choose from any of the installed language packs.
-This is used on the public site and as the default admin-side language for users (unless changed in the 'User language' option - see below).
+This is used on the public site and as the default administration-side language for users (unless changed in the 'User language' option - see below).

 ## User language

-From Textpattern version 4.7 onwards, each user within the admin-side can be choose their specific language for the admin panels.
+From Textpattern version 4.7 onwards, each user within the administration-side can be choose their specific language for the admin panels.
 You can choose from any of the installed language packs.
 This does not affect the 'Site language'.

 ## List of available languages